NYUAD-Core-Bioinformatics/MIMI/_sources/command_reference.rst.txt

 mimi_hmdb_extract
 -----------------

-Extracts metabolite information from the Human Metabolome Database (HMDB) XML file and converts it to a TSV format compatible with MIMI.
+Extracts metabolite information from the [Human Metabolome Database (HMDB)](https://hmdb.ca) and converts it to a TSV format compatible with MIMI.
+Requires a list of metabolites downloaded from [HMDB](https://hmdb.ca/downloads) in XML format.

-Download the HMDB XML file from `HMDB <https://hmdb.ca/downloads>`_ and save it as **hmdb_metabolites.xml**.

 .. code-block:: text